Course Titles and Descriptions

 OPS – Oral Presentation Skills (for native and non-native speakers of English)

-This course will teach you how to present your ideas more clearly and confidently both online and in person.
+This course will teach you how to present your ideas more clearly and confidently both online and in-person.
 During this six-week course, you will receive guidance on various aspects of presenting, such as how to structure presentations, design visual aids, manage nerves, and handle the question period.
 You will have a valuable opportunity to learn from the presentations of others and to practice what you learn in front of an informed and supportive audience of your peers.
 As a member of that audience, you will be able to practice active observing to further improve both your listening and presenting skills.
-Throughout, we’ll consider key differences between presenting online and in person.
+Throughout, we’ll consider key differences between presenting online and in-person.

 Course duration: 6 weeks.

-PRE – Prewriting Strategies for Developing and Organizing Your Ideas (all divisions)
+PRE – Prewriting Strategies for Developing and Organizing Your Ideas (All Divisions)

 For students in all divisions.